CREDENTIALS

 All substance use counselor staff are state-certified as treatment professionals and all mental health counselors are licensed therapists.

-PCA is a long-time member of the National Association of Drug Court Professionals (NADCP) and a founding member of the Washington State Association of Drug Court Professionals (WADCP).
+The Pierce County Alliance is a long-time member of the National Association of Drug Court Professionals (NADCP) and a founding member of the Washington State Association of Drug Court Professionals (WSADCP).

-Pierce County Alliance’s robust youth services and foster care programs focus on helping youth transition to independent adulthood and self-reliance.
+Pierce County Alliance’s robust Youth Services and Foster Care programs focus on helping youth transition to independent adulthood and self-reliance.

 The agency continuously works in partnership and collaboration with other local providers and governmental agencies to enhance and broaden its services throughout Pierce County.
-Besides the Pierce County Superior Court, Pierce County Jail and the Department of Children Services, PCA works with organizations like the Safe Streets Campaign, local MAT service providers, DOC and many others to support and sustain positive treatment and service outcomes for its clients.
-PCA also provides drug court treatment services for the Thurston County Superior Court.
+Besides the Pierce County Superior Court, Pierce County Jail and the Department of Children Services, the Pierce County Alliance works with organizations like the Safe Streets Campaign, local MAT service providers, the Department of Corrections and many others to support and sustain positive treatment and service outcomes for its clients.
+The Pierce County Alliance also provides drug court treatment services for the Thurston County Superior Court.